Academic Integrity and Student Responsibilities Rule

 Standards of Conduct.
 All students are subject to, and are required to comply with, observe, and obey the laws of the United States and the State of West Virginia; ordinances of local, city, county, and municipal governing bodies; policies, rules, and regulations of the College, its governing board, the Council for Community and Technical College Education (CCTCE), and the Higher Education Policy Commission (HEPC); and the directions and orders of the officers, faculty, and staff of the institution who are charged with the administration of institutional affairs and WVNCC Student Code of Conduct.

-Failure to meet standards of conduct can lead to disciplinary action with sanctions including probation, suspension, or expulsion.
+Failure to meet standards of conduct can lead to disciplinary action with sanctions including warning, probation, suspension, or expulsion.
 Failure to meet standards of conduct will be evidenced by, but not limited to, failure to comply to laws, ordinances, policies, and appropriate institutional instructions; disorderly conduct; theft or damage to property; disruption or interference with the rights of others; disruption or interference with an institutional activity, program, meeting, classroom, clinic, or laboratory activity, or other operation; hazing; firearms rule (bringing illegal firearms, explosives, weapons of deadly force, or other weapons of mass destruction on school property), or participation in discrimination activities.

 Disciplinary action is taken consistent with the seriousness of the alleged offense and with due process consistent with CCTCE and HEPC guidelines and as outlined in the College’s procedures.
 Disciplinary sanctions of suspension or expulsion imposed by any public state college or university in West Virginia apply to the person sanctioned not only at the institution where the sanction was imposed, but shall also be effective at all institutions in the public higher education system.
-Disciplinary suspension may be noted on the college transcript.
+Disciplinary suspension and expulsion may be noted on the college transcript.

 Academic Responsibilities.
 Students are expected to adhere to academic standards in all academic settings, classrooms, laboratories, clinics, and any other activities that are part of academic requirements.
 Normally, students may finish a program of study according to the requirements under which they were admitted to the program.
 However, requirements are subject to change at any time, with reasonable notice provided to the students.